Siege of Rhodes (305–304 BC): Siege

 The city and main harbor of Rhodes was strongly fortified and Demetrius was unable to prevent supply ships from running his blockade, so capturing the harbor was his main objective.
 He first built his own harbor alongside the original and constructed a mole from which he deployed a floating boom, but Demetrius ultimately never succeeded in taking the harbor.
 Meanwhile, his army ravaged the island and built a huge camp next to the city, but just out of missile range.
 Early in the siege the walls were breached and a number of troops entered the city but they were all killed and Demetrius didn't press the attack.
 The walls were subsequently repaired.

 Both sides used many technical devices during the siege such as mines and counter-mines and various siege engines.
 Demetrius even built the now notable siege tower, known as the Helepolis, in his attempt to take the city.

-The citizens of Rhodes were successful in resisting Demetrius; after one year he abandoned the siege and signed a peace agreement (304 BC) which Demetrius presented as a victory because Rhodes agreed to remain neutral in his war with Ptolemy (Egypt).
-The unpopularity of the siege may have been a factor in its abandonment after only one year.
+The citizens of Rhodes successfully repelled Demetrius’ forces over the course of the year long siege.
+The costliness of the conflict encouraged both sides to come to terms, urged on by the Aetolian League and Ptolemy.
+The peace negotiated between Demetrius and the Rhodians prohibited the establishment of a garrison by the Antigonids in the city and ensured Rhodian autonomy.
+Rhodes and the Antigonids would now be allies in all conflicts except with the Ptolemies.
+Demetrius selected 100 hostages from prominent families to ensure the compliance of the Rhodians, but he was prohibited from picking among the current office holders.